woocommerce/woocommerce/readme.txt

 == Changelog ==

+= X =
+* Fix - Saving of meta values from paypal after payment.
+* Fix - woocommerce_nav_menu_items - only hide pages, not other objects.

 = 2.0.5 - 26/03/2013 =
 * Tweak - Made no shipping available messages filterable via woocommerce_cart_no_shipping_available_html and woocommerce_no_shipping_available_html.
 * Tweak - disabled keyboard shortcuts in prettyPhoto.